 Shining the Light

-PEER works with current and former government employees, usually anonymously, to address issues through official channels and to bring information and issues into the light of day.
+PEER works with current and former government employees, usually anonymously, to address issues through official channels and to bring hidden information into the light of day.
 We file document requests, conduct employee surveys, advocate for policy and regulatory reforms, issue press releases and background papers, and publish documents that the government wants to keep hidden.
-We sue the government when necessary.
+A transparent government is good for the environment.

 We often ask government oversight bodies to investigate improper or illegal governmental actions.
 This helps ensure that elected leaders and the public have information to make better decisions.